nlpie/nlp-adapt/README.md

 ### Download OVA

-Download NLP-ADAPT image: You will be sent a link to download the image, NLP-IE.ova, from Google Drive (this will take about an hour over wifi).
+Download NLP-ADAPT image: You will be sent a link to download the image, NLP-ADAPT.ova, from Google Drive (this will take about an hour over wifi).

-Move `NLP-IE.ova` to a known folder and then open `NLP-IE.ova` with VirtualBox.
+Move `NLP-ADAPT.ova` to a known folder and then open `NLP-ADAPT.ova` with VirtualBox.
 This can be done through the VirtualBox GUI using the <File><Import Appliance> menu option (see Fig. 1):

 ![](docs/images/fig_1.png)
 *Fig. 1: Using the GUI to select the source .OVA file to create a VM Appliance*